haskell-effectful/effectful/README.md

   need to mark every function `INLINE` or enable additional optimization passes, it just works.

-- If an advanced effect with non-linear control flow is needed, you can always stick a transformer that implements it on top of `Eff` in a local context.
+- If an advanced capability with non-linear control flow is needed, you can always stick a transformer that implements it on top of `Eff` in a local context.

 In conclusion, `effectful` aims to reduce duplication and bring back performance to "boring" transformer stacks, most of which are a dozen of newtype'd `StateT`